 Your office chair is likely to suffer all the indignities of your desk, but if it’s upholstered in fabric, it’s likely to be a) more stained and b) harder to clean.

-To clean a home office desk fast, start by removing the dust that gets into your chair’s cavities – a small vacuum cleaner or a handheld vacuum cleaner (browse our useful buyer’s guides for both) will get rid of not just dust but food particles, hair and muck, too.
+To clean a home office chair fast, start by removing the dust that gets into your chair’s cavities – a small vacuum cleaner or a handheld vacuum cleaner (browse our useful buyer’s guides for both) will get rid of not just dust but food particles, hair and muck, too.
 You can also use a damp cloth or damp rubber gloves to sponge off dust and hair.
 Aim to do this once every couple of weeks, and if you use an upholstery cleaner spray once a year, you’ll find the chair’s better protect from dust and dirt all year round.

 Using an upholstery cleaner and a clean, lint-free cloth, work at each stain, following the manufacturer’s instructions to the letter.
 Pay particular attention to the seat and arm rests.

-Home office chair beyond cleaning?
-Check out our best home office chairs.
+- Home office chair beyond cleaning?
+Check out our best home office chairs

-5. How to clean a computer keyboard
+5. How to clean a keyboard

 Look into yours… go on.
 What can you see?
 Dust, hair, last week’s crab sandwich.
 Yup, it all ends up in there, making it a germ-laden hot house.
+Here's how to clean your keyboard in minutes:

 Our advice for future?
 Only drink your tea or coffee from a lidded travel mug when you’re at your desk.
 It’ll protect your keyboard and your paperwork, too.